joaotavora/eglot/README.md

 is replaced dynamically by a local port believed to be vacant, so that the ensuing TCP connection finds a listening server.

+<a name="reporting bugs"></a>
+# Reporting bugs

+Having trouble connecting to a server?
+Expected to have a certain capability supported by it (e.g. completion) but nothing happens?
+Or do you get spurious and annoying errors in an otherwise smooth operation?
+We may have help, so open a [new issue](https://github.com/joaotavora/eglot/issues) and try to be as precise and objective about the problem as you can:

+1. Try to replicate the problem with **as clean an Emacs run as possible**.
+This means an empty `.emacs` init file or close to it (just loading `eglot.el`, `company.el` and `yasnippet.el` for example, and you don't even need `use-package.el` to do that).

+2. Include the log of **LSP events** and the **stderr output** of the server (if any).
+You can find the former with `M-x eglot-events-buffer` and the latter with `M-x eglot-stderr-buffer`, in the buffer where you enabled Eglot.
+If you didn't manage to enable Eglot (because of some bootstrapping problem), you can still find these buffers in your buffer list.
+They're named like `*EGLOT
+   <project>/<major-mode> events*` and `*EGLOT <project>/<major-mode>
+   stderr*`.

+3. If Emacs errored (you saw (and possibly heard) an error message), make sure you repeat the process using `M-x toggle-debug-on-error` so you **get a backtrace** of the error that you should also attach to the bug report.

+Some more notes: it's understandable that you report it to Eglot first, because that's the user-facing side of the LSP experience in Emacs, but the outcome may well be that you will have to report the problem to the server's developers, as is often the case.
+But the problem can very well be on Eglot's side, of course, and in that case we want to fix it!
+Also bear in mind that Eglot's developers have limited resources and no way to test all the possible server combinations, so you'll have to do most of the testing.

 <a name="commands"></a>
 # Commands and keybindings